Theonomy: Goals

 Various theonomic authors have stated such goals as "the universal development of Biblical theocratic republics," exclusion of non-Christians from voting and citizenship, and the application of Biblical law by the state.
 Under such a system of biblical law, homosexual acts, adultery, witchcraft, and blasphemy would be punishable by death.
 Propagation of idolatry or "false religions" would be illegal and could also be punished by the death penalty.

 More recent theonomic writers such as Joel McDurmon, former President of American Vision, have moved away from this position, stating that these death penalties are no longer binding in the new covenant.
-Former pastor and theonomy critic, JD Hall, who debated McDurmon in 2015, has argued that abandoning Mosaic penologies such as the death penalty means that McDurmon and others who hold similar positions cannot be said to hold to theonomy in any meaningful way.
+Former pastor and theonomy critic, J.D.
+Hall, who debated McDurmon in 2015, has argued that abandoning Mosaic penologies such as the death penalty means that McDurmon and others who hold similar positions cannot be said to hold to theonomy in any meaningful way.

 According to the theonomist Greg Bahnsen, the laws of God are the standard which Christian voters and officials ought to pursue.
-The civil law given to the nation of Israel, it is stated, is continuously binding, although apart from what are considered by him to be surrounding cultural connotations specific to this nation itself.
+The civil law given to the nation of Israel, it is stated, is continuously binding, although apart from what he considers to be surrounding cultural connotations specific to this nation itself.

 Relation to Reformed theology

-Some in modern Reformed churches are critical of any relationship between the historical Reformed faith and theonomy, but other Calvinists affirm that theonomy is consistent with the historic Reformed confessions.
+Some in modern Reformed churches criticize any relationship between the historical Reformed faith and theonomy, but other Calvinists affirm that theonomy is consistent with the historic Reformed confessions.